 - Web analytics

 In some bachelor’s degree programs, you are allowed to gain hands-on experience through an internship or a project-focused practicum.
-In a practicum, you will apply analytics tools and knowledge of marketing concepts studied throughout the curriculum to provide solutions to real-world marketing issues faced by organizations.
+In a practicum, you will apply analytics tools and knowledge of marketing concepts studied throughout the curriculum to provide solutions to real-world marketing issues organizations face.

 How to Become a Marketing Analyst